codurance/site/README.md

 To install ffi gem in the newer versions of MacOS you need install Xcode tool first.
 After restarting your terminal, the following command need to be executed:

     brew install libtool automake autoconf

+## CI docker images preparation
+There are two images used to build and deploy the application.
+The necessary commands to update them is here.
+Be aware that if you do it using the tag latest it will affect the master branch at the moment

+docker build --file=Dockerfile_build_base -t codurance/website_build_base:latest .
+docker push codurance/website_build_base:latest

+docker build --file=Dockerfile_deployment_base -t codurance/website_deployment_base:latest .
+docker push codurance/website_deployment_base:latest